Shopping Cart

 Yerma is a full-length drama by Federico Garcia Lorca, translated by Gwynne Edwards.
 The story of a childless wife in rural Spain grappling with pressures surrounding reproduction and gender roles in relation to her husband.
 Yerma critiques societies that deny women the ability to choose their life paths – or judge them for their choices.

 Yerma (meaning 'Barren' in Spanish) is the compelling and elemental tale of a woman's quest for a child that taps into some of the most universal themes of theatre – love, passion, sexuality, marriage.
-In a remote Spanish village Yerma, a woman full of life and passion, longs for a child but is unable to conceive.
+In a remote Spanish village Yerma, a woman full of life and passion, longs for a child – well, for a son – but is unable to conceive.
 The woman's barrenness becomes a metaphor for her marriage in a traditional society that denies women sexual or social equality.
-Her Herculean struggle against the curse of infertility drives her to commit a terrible crime at the end of the play.
-Yerma is one of three tragic plays about peasants and rural life that make up Federico Garcia Lorca's 'rural trilogy'.
+Her Herculean struggle against the curse of infertility drives her to madness and desperate action.
+Yerma is Federico Garcia Lorca's masterpiece.

 This Student Edition is bilingual with the original Spanish on the left hand pages and the English translation on the facing page.
 It comes complete with a full introduction; plot synopsis; commentary on characters, context and themes; bibliography; chronology, and questions for study.